zaidalyafeai/ml-projects/pix2pix/README.md

 ## Convert the model to TensorFlow.js

 1. First export the model by changing the `mode` to `export`.
 This will create export files.
-2. Use this the `extract_weights.py` script to save the weights files as `.npy` files.
+2. use the `convert_keras.py` script to convert the model to keras `python conver_keras.py --dir input_dir --out output_dir`
-3. Create a keras model using `save_keras.py` to load the weights and generate a `keras.h5` file
-4. Install tensorflowjs package using
+3. Install tensorflowjs package using
 `pip install tensorflowjs`
-5. Convert the model
+4. Convert the model

 `tensorflowjs_converter --input_format keras keras.h5 output_directory`